Glasgow, Missouri: History

 Glasgow was laid out and platted in 1836, partially from land acquired from former Missouri State Treasurer James Earickson The city was named for James Glasgow, a local merchant.
 A post office called Glasgow has been in operation since 1837.

 The Battle of Glasgow was fought on October 15, 1864, in and near Glasgow as part of Price's Missouri Expedition during the American Civil War.
 Although the battle resulted in a Confederate victory and the capture of significant war material, it had little long-term benefit as Price was ultimately defeated at Westport a week later, bringing his campaign in Missouri to an end.

 There is a historical record of extrajudicial violence.
 On January 20, 1891, an African American man, Olli Truxton, was killed by a white lynch mob in Glasgow.
 On August 3, 1884, an African American man, Harrison Mickey, was killed by a black lynch mob in Glasgow.

 The Campbell Chapel African Methodist Episcopal Church, Glasgow Commercial Historic District, Glasgow Presbyterian Church, Glasgow Public Library, and Inglewood are listed on the National Register of Historic Places.

+On April 27, 2026 during a significant tornado outbreak, a strong tornado struck Glasgow causing damage roof damage in town.
+No fatalities or injuries occurred from the tornado.